-Information on incidental captures of ETP species, reported by vessels and by MPI observers, is summarised in the Aquatic Environment and Biodiversity Annual Review reports (e.g. FNZ 2020), and on the Protected Species Capture webpage, previously maintained under contract by Dragonfly Ltd (Dragonfly, 2019).
+Information on incidental captures of ETP species, reported by vessels and by MPI observers, is summarised in the Aquatic Environment and Biodiversity Annual Review reports (e.g., FNZ 2022), and on the Protected Species Capture webpage (FNZ, 2021b).
 The database provides open access to multi-year records of ETP species captures by fishery sector and fishing method, based on MPI observer data, and is updated annually through FNZ's Science Working Group process.